gapotchenko/Gapotchenko.FX/README.md

     Many Gapotchenko.FX primitives are backed up by algorithms leveraging OS and hardware acceleration.
     For example, CRC-32C checksum algorithm provided by `Gapotchenko.FX.Data.Integrity.Checksum.Crc32` module leverages a special CPU instruction that does fast CRC-32C calculation in hardware, whenever possible

-All in all, you can consider Gapotchenko.FX to play the same role in .NET ecosystem as Boost plays for C++.
+All in all, you can consider Gapotchenko.FX to play a similar role in .NET ecosystem as Boost plays for C++.
 The project philosophical aim is to avoid situations like that:

 ![.NET Progress ca. 2012 - 2018](Documentation/Assets/dotnet-progress-ca-2012-2018.png?raw=true ".NET Progress ca. 2012 - 2018")